DataFire/Integrations/integrations/generated/azure_dns/README.md

   * relativeRecordSetName **required** `string`: The name of the record set, relative to the name of the zone.
   * recordType **required** `string` (values: A, AAAA, CAA, CNAME, MX, NS, PTR, SOA, SRV, TXT): The type of DNS record in this record set.
   * parameters **required** [RecordSet](#recordset)
   * If-Match `string`: The etag of the record set.
 Omit this value to always overwrite the current record set.
-Specify the last-seen etag value to prevent accidentally overwritting concurrent changes.
+Specify the last-seen etag value to prevent accidentally overwriting concurrent changes.
   * api-version **required** `string`: Specifies the API version.
   * subscriptionId **required** `string`: Specifies the Azure subscription ID, which uniquely identifies the Microsoft Azure subscription.